dimaS0611/rsschool-cv/cv.md

 # Contacts:
   * Discord: Dima_S#7302
   * Telegram: @semenoviich
   * Phone number: +375(33)333-05-33 (MTS)
   * Email: dima.semenovich.01@icloud.com

 # Summary
   Currently I'm a student of Belarusian State University the faculty of applied mathematics and computer science, the specialty I study for "Applied computer science".
 I have valuable experience working with C/C++, C#, Java and their frameworks, but from the very beginning of my programming way, I was interested in Apple and its ecosystem.
 IOS development is the most interesting direction for me at the moment.
 I studied swift and objective-c for personal purposes, and as well as part of the "Programming Technologies" discipline at the university.
-My goals for this course are to continue to develop in this direction, develop projects in my portfolio, and if I succeed, get into the EPAM lab at the end of the course.
+My goals for this course are to continue to develop in this direction, develop projects in my portfolio, and if I succeed, get into the EPAM lab at the end of the course!

 # Skills
  * Swift